 - District Speaker Nights: Attendance is optional unless a speaker night is needed to make-up a missed Life Teen Session.
 See Schedule for specific dates/times of those events.

 Attendance: All teens will be allowed ONE excused absence per semester.
-If a teen has more than one absence per semester, s/he should attend a district speaker night or add five (5) hours to their ministry of service requirement.
+If a teen has more than one absence per semester, s/he can attend a district speaker night or add five (5) hours to their ministry of service requirement.
 If you are unable to attend a Life Teen Session, please contact Mrs. Diane Winkowski at firstname.lastname@example.org before the day of absence.
-If you have any special circumstances that warrant an extended absence from the Life Teen-Confirmation Preparation Program, please contact the Parish Office and talk with Dn.
+If you have any special circumstances that warrant an extended absence, please contact the Parish Office and talk with Dn.
 Charles Schneider.

-Reconciliation Service: Attendance is strongly encouraged to our Parish Cluster Reconciliation Services during Advent and Lent.
+Reconciliation Service: Attendance is strongly encouraged to our Parish Cluster Reconciliation Services in Advent and Lent.

 Ministry of Service Hours Commitment: Since service comes from your own individual talents, challenge yourself to identify your talents and use them to serve others as best you can.
-See the Service Log for more information.
+You will learn more at our first session.

-Life Teen and Confirmation Preparation Program will include the following Catechesis teachings: Knowledge of Our Faith; Understanding of the Meaning of the Liturgy; Knowledge of the Sacraments; Deep Appreciation of Prayer and Scripture; Development of our Moral Foundation; Learning how to live and participate in Community; and Presence of Discipleship in our Society.
+Life Teen and Confirmation Preparation Program will include the following subjects: Knowledge of Our Faith; Understanding of the Meaning of the Liturgy (Mass); Knowledge of the Sacraments; Prayer and Scripture; Catholic Morals and Ethics; Being in Community; and Discipleship in Society.